 UBC is an outstanding educational and research institution, located in one of the world’s great cosmopolitan cities, Vancouver, British Columbia.
 We enjoy a vibrant arts and cultural scene, in a beautiful ocean and mountain setting, with a temperate climate.

 Students who wish to pursue the MA should apply directly to the STS Program.
-Students who seek the PhD specialization should apply to one of the three departments listed.
+Students who seek the PhD specialization should apply to one of the four departments listed.

 2018/2019 applications are now closed.
 Please check back in Fall 2018 for the 2019/2020 application.